openvinotoolkit/openvino_tensorflow/docs/USAGE.md

-# Usage of **OpenVINO™ integration with TensorFlow**
+# API and environment variables for **OpenVINO™ integration with TensorFlow**

-This document describes the available Python APIs for **OpenVINO™ integration with TensorFlow**.
-The first section describes the essential APIs and lines of code required to use the functionality of OpenVINO integration with TensorFlow applications.
+This document lists available Python functions for **OpenVINO™ integration with TensorFlow**.
+The first section describes the essential API and lines of code required to leverage the functionality of **OpenVINO integration with TensorFlow** applications.

+Before you begin exploring the functions, start the interactive prompt by running:

+    python3

+Also, make sure to import the openvino_tensorflow package when you start the interactive prompt to invoke the functions:

+    import openvino_tensorflow

 ## APIs for essential functionality

-To add the OpenVINO-TensorFlow package to the TensorFlow python application, import the package using the below line of code:
+To add the OpenVINO-TensorFlow package to the TensorFlow python application, import the package using this line of code:

     import openvino_tensorflow